"Market data doesn't lie. So we've made a crucial decision. We're not going to try and win a few hands - we're going to own the casino" - Matt Hall

 No sensible story or compelling empirical research suggests investors can consistently outguess those prices and pick winning countries.

-A well-diversified global portfolio can help capture the returns of markets around the world and deliver more reliable outcomes over time.
+A globally diversified portfolio invested in the world’s greatest companies can help capture the returns of markets around the world and deliver more reliable outcomes over time.

 Reading the checkerboard

-The tables below illustrate 20 years of annual equity returns for developed and emerging markets.
+The tables below from 2019 illustrate 20 years of annual equity returns for developed and emerging markets.

 Each colour represents a different country.